 This takes you to a different screen.

-8. Enter Cost – Applied to entire cart.
+8/ Enter Cost – This is applied to the entire cart.
 Add additional costs per item to this field.
 See Advanced Costs below.
 This can be left blank to disable Flat Rate except where costs are added for Shipping Classes.
 Note that what you enter here may factor into the overall cost in the Shipping Classes section (see below), unless you leave it blank.

 The Cost field allows you to charge a flat rate per item, a percentage based cost or a minimum fee.